Configure Integration Between Oracle Access Governance and Microsoft Active Directory

 Select system

-1. Select Microsoft Active Directory and click Next.
+1. Select Microsoft Active Directory.

-Enter details
+Add details

-On the Enter Details step of the workflow, enter the details for the orchestrated system:
+On the Add Details step of the workflow, enter the details for the orchestrated system:

-1. Enter a name for the system you want to connect to in the What do you want to call this system? field.
+1. Enter a name for the system you want to connect to in the Name field.

-2. Enter a description for the system in the How do you want to describe this system? field.
+2. Enter a description for the system in the Description field.

 3. Determine if this orchestrated system is an authoritative source, and if Oracle Access Governance can manage permissions by setting the following checkboxes.